 The guided tours are performed in English.

-The tour starts at the stop of the Big Bus in Sultanahmet.
-Click on Get Directions above to find the location.
+The tour starts at the BUSFORUS ISTANBUL bus stop in Sultanahmet.
+Click "Get Directions" above to find the location on Google Maps.

 The tour doesn't require a reservation in advance.

 Istanbul Tourist Pass holders do not pay admission at the Basilica Cistern.

 Children will be asked to present their valid passport at the entrance of the museums in order to validate their age.

 Please note that this attraction cannot be accessed directly by presenting the digital Pass at the museum.
 You need to enter with the tour guide.

 The museum is closed for visits for half-day on the first day of Ramadan and Sacrifice Festivals.

 This large underground cistern is built by the Byzantine Emperor Justinian (527-565) to solve the drinking water problem in the city.
 The Basilica Cistern was used for a while after the conquest of Istanbul by the Ottomans in 1453 and water was supplied to the gardens of Topkapı Palace, where the Sultans lived.

 The water from the cistern was still water.
 That’s why it was not preferred by some of the Ottoman Sultan who liked to drink running water.
 After some water facilities were established in the city, the Cistern was completely forgotten until it was rediscovered by the Dutch traveler P. Gyllius who visited Istanbul in to investigate the Byzantine ruins.